bryanluwz/bryanluwz/README.md

 ### Hi there, I'm Bryan.

-I'm a Final Year ✨ _Computer Engineering_ ✨ student in Nanyang Technological University in Singapore 🏫
+~~I'm a Final Year ✨ _Computer Engineering_ ✨ student in Nanyang Technological University in Singapore 🏫~~

-I'm graduating soon so I open to work 🏢
+~~I'm graduating soon so I open to work 🏢~~

+I'm employed now 🥲

 I like to do some wacky projects for fun 🥴